FlowFuse/flowfuse/docs/device-agent/install.md

  - `app.flowfuse.com:443`
  - `mqtt.flowfuse.cloud:443`

 Additionally, ensure your firewall permits access to the npm registry.
-The Device Agent does not install Node-RED itself; when it receives a snapshot to run, it will need to download the required Node-RED version specified in that snapshot.
+The Device Agent does not install Node-RED at startup; but when it receives a snapshot to run, it will need to download the required Node-RED version specified in that snapshot.

 ## Installing the Device Agent